spree/spree/guides/content/developer/advanced/seo.markdown

 duplicate content pages may not only not be excluded from the main search engine index, but pages may also rank poorly in comparison to other sites where all external links go to one non-duplicated page.

+If you change your home page this won't be an issue for you.
+Alternatively, you can have your [demo.spreecommerce.com/products](http://demo.spreecommerce.com/products) page redirect to your home page to eliminate this problem.

 ### Integration of Content Management System or Content